azuredevcollege/chaos-eng-workshop/README.md

 In this repository, we will guide you on how to setup and use different tools from the chaos engineering universe and "stress test" a real-world Kubernetes-based application with network failures, delays, worker node outages etc.

 It is split into several challenges that you need to solve, beginning with the setup of your Kubernetes cluster and the deployment of the application.
+Here's a brief overview of what the application consists of:

 ![architecture](./challenges/challenge-0/img/aks-architecture.png)